What We Love About Wilson

 Wilson Warbirds: The name and mascot of Wilson’s newest sports team nods to Vollis Simpson’s service in the Army Air Corps.
 An affiliate team for the Milwaukee Brewers, the Warbirds play from downtown’s Wilson Ballpark.
 Catch a game and you might even see a rising MLB star.

-Cheer on the Wilson Warbirds at a home game. photograph by Wilson County TDA
+Cheer on the Wilson Warbirds at a home game.
+Photography courtesy of Wilson County TDA

-North Carolina Baseball Museum: Located on-site at Fleming Stadium, the North Carolina Baseball Museum is a hidden gem that tells the story of baseball through a local lens.
+North Carolina Baseball Museum: This hidden gem tells the story of baseball through a local lens.
 Exhibits highlight major league heroes with ties to the state, and the displays are rich with detail and heritage, rewarding visitors who take their time.

 Greater Wilson Rotary Park: Casual afternoons and organized sports overlap at this sprawling recreation space with a little bit of everything.
-From walking trails and playgrounds to athletic fields and Wilson’s only outdoor pickleball courts, you’ll find plenty of room to spread out for a meditative walk or opportunities to join in the local athletic scene.
+From walking trails and playgrounds to athletic fields, you’ll find plenty of room to spread out for a meditative walk or opportunities to join in the local athletic scene.

 Events